knobs-dials/file-count/README.md

     INFO: we ignored 47935 symlinks
 ```

-"Okay, then what are the largest directories in `/usr/share` - things larger than 500MB, sorted by size?"
+"Okay, `/usr/share` seems big, what are the directories in there larger than 500MB, sorted by size?"
 ```
     # file-count /usr/share -S 500M -s
     Output postponed until we are done, since we'll be sorting it...